-The NAPAC website provides a wealth of information, including a postcode searchable database which lists local trusted organisations who can offer free or low-cost on-going support.
+The NAPAC website provides a wealth of information and advice, including a postcode searchable database which lists local trusted organisations who can offer free or low-cost on-going support.

-Talking to your GP may be helpful as they can refer you on to the appropriate support, such as counselling.
-They can inform you if the NHS provides services for survivors in your local area.
+Talking to your GP might be helpful.
+They can refer you on to appropriate support, like counselling and let you know if the NHS has services for survivors in your local area.

 You can also search for a private counsellor using the British Association for Counselling and Psychotherapy website.

-Finding the right counsellor for you can be challenging.
-If therapy has not helped you in the past, it may be better for you to try a different counsellor.
+Finding the right counsellor for you can take time.
+If therapy hasn't helped you in the past, it might be better for you to try a different counsellor.
 Ask them whether they have experience of supporting adults who were abused in childhood.

-Survivors UK offers a range of support services to male victims of childhood or adult sexual abuse.
+- Survivors UK offers a range of support services to men who experienced childhood or adult sexual abuse.